MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 There are a number of conventions used in this document that exist to make the glosses easier to read, which are listed below:

 - Most of the time, verbs in the perfective aspect refer to past events, so they will be translated as being in the past tense.
 Verbs in the imperfective aspects will be translated as being in the present tense.
-- Adjectives, which are essentially similar to stative verbs such as _???_ (?) ('to be excited') and _???_ (?) ('to be small'), will be glossed without 'be' when they are being used attributively.
+- Adjectives, which are essentially similar to stative verbs such as (?) ('to be excited') and (?) ('to be small'), will be glossed without 'be' when they are being used attributively.
 - Animate nominals will be translated as being definite, and inanimate nominals will be translated as being both definite and singular.
 - Third person singular human referents of unknown gender will be variously glossed as 'he', 'she', 'him', 'her', etc.

-Below is the gloss from above written using these additional conventions:
+Below is the gloss from above written using these conventions:

     ?????????            ???   ???   ???
     PROG:P3SG:throw:A3SG spear woman determined